The Founder Bottleneck: Why Growth Stalls Without an Executive Assistant

 This pattern creates what many operators now call the Founder Bottleneck.
 It happens when the company’s communication, knowledge, and decisions flow through one executive.

 Companies solve this problem by building a communications layer.
 This layer creates structure around internal knowledge management, team coordination, and external stakeholder communication.
-Many founders build this layer with a Virtual Communications Coordinator sourced through Aristo Sourcing, whose core model focuses on high-level delegation through skilled virtual assistants.
+Many founders build this layer with a chief of staff or executive virtual assistant sourced through Aristo Sourcing, whose core model focuses on high-level delegation through skilled virtual assistants.

 The Founder Bottleneck And Communications